-School closures arising from COVID-19 created huge challenges for teachers across the globe.
+School closures arising from Covid-19 created huge challenges for teachers across the globe.
 Findings from this INTO survey show the amount that has been achieved to date on adjusting to a new reality, but also puts into sharp focus weaknesses within the education system.
 The survey identified the key issues that must be addressed to ensure that schools are equipped with the technology that is required in an ever-evolving, digital world.
 The pandemic has highlighted the inequalities within society and the extent of the "digital divide", reinforcing the social inequalities of our world.
 The findings reveal the concerns of teachers and principals, including the lack of hardware and software in schools to facilitate distance learning, and the requirement for continuous professional development for teachers who feel that their initial teacher education level did not adequately prepare them for digital teaching and learning.

 Online learning and teaching demands skills that need to be developed and kept up to date on a regular basis.
-However, online learning and teaching requires further discussion in the context of what's desirable and appropriate for primary education.

 From the comments of teachers and principals, the value of face-to-face teaching and learning is reiterated, and schools play a central role that no amount of technology can replace.
 The sense of community, interaction and the relational aspect of learning that occurs in the physical space of a school building cannot be recreated in a virtual space.
 Teachers' observations of the negative impact of school closures on the overall development of pupils (socially, emotionally as well as academically) emphasise the importance of the school building as a place for being together.
-It is not only the children who benefit from the social interaction and relational aspect of school, but teachers too felt the pressure and isolation of remote working and acknowledged the value of collaborative, cooperative planning with colleagues and the support of the school community.
+It is not only the children who benefit from the social interaction and relational aspect of school, but teachers too felt the pressure and isolation of remote working and the value of collaborative, cooperative planning with colleagues and the support of the school community.